hnrt/timeless/README.md

 You'll have TimeMachine.dll in TimeMachineWin32\bin\x64\Debug directory.

-Then, start Eclipse, import the project in TimeMachine directory, and run the unit test class.
+Then, start Eclipse, import the project in TimeMachine directory, and run the unit test class with -Djava.library.path argument.

 You can run the unit test class at a command line, too, as follows.